 - 1. For any new employee covered by the terms of this Agreement, the Employer will notify the I.U.P.A. within thirty (30) days after the employee's date of hire. - 2.
 The I.U.P.A. will notify the County of its initiation fees and dues.
-Upon written authorization of an employee, the Employer will deduct monthly dues and assessments or fees from the salary of such employee, and transmit such amount to the I.U.P.A. - 3.
-An employee may revoke her or his authorization for payroll deduction of payments to the I.U.P.A. by written notice to the Employer.
+Upon written authorization of an employee, the Employer will deduct monthly dues and assessments or fees from the salary of such employee, and transmit such amount to the I.U.P.A.
+The County is not required to deduct dues in a pay period where the employee is in an unpaid status. - 3.
+An employee may revoke authorization for payroll deduction of payments to the I.U.P.A. by written notice to the Association in accordance with RCW 41.56.110.
 Every effort will be made to end the deduction effective on the first payroll, but not later than the second payroll, after the Employer's receipt of the employee's written notice. - 4.
 The I.U.P.A. agrees to indemnify and save the Employer harmless against any liability which may arise by reason of any action taken by the Employer to comply with the provisions of this Article, including reimbursement for any legal fees or expenses incurred in connection with such action.
 The Employer will promptly notify the I.U.P.A. in writing of any claim, demand, suit or other form of liability asserted against it relating to its implementation of this Article.